mahsankhaan/appsody/README.md

 ![GitHub Logo](images/s10.png)

-4. Let's login into Docker and create repository.
+4. Let's login into Docker Hub and create a new repository.

 ![GitHub Logo](images/s11.png)